animo/easy-ssi/plugin-template.md

 ## Additional information

 _Add any specifics here that serve to clarify the concept.
-Eg. feature list, specs & designs, previous work done, future goals and extentions etc._
+Eg. feature list, specs & designs, previous work done, future goals and extensions etc._